-M1 Generates a characteristic style that is increasingly self- reflective in their photographic and/or video and/or digital practice.
-M2 Explores concepts of artist/photographer, still and moving works, interpretations of the world and audience response, in their making of still and / or moving works. МЗ Investigates different points of view in the making of photographs and/or videos and/or digital images M4 Generates images and ideas as representations / simulations in the making of photographs and / or videos and/or digital images.
-M5 Develops different techniques suited to artistic intentions in the making of photographs and / or videos and/or digital images.
-M6 Takes into account issues of occupational health and safety in the making of photographs and/or videos and / or digital works.
-CH1 Generates in their critical and historical practice ways to interpret and explain photography and / or video and / or digital works.
-CH2 Investigates the roles and relationships among the concepts of artist, work, world and audience in critical and historical investigations. СН3 Distinguishes between different points of view and offers interpretive accounts in critical and historical studies CH4 Explores ways in which histories, narratives and other accounts can be built to explain practices and interests in the fields of photography and / or video and / or digital imaging.
-CH5 Recognises how photography and / or video and / or digital imaging are used in various fields of cultural production.
+L3 Generates a characteristic style that is increasingly self- reflective in their photographic and/or video and/or digital practice.
+Explores concepts of artist/photographer, still and moving works, interpretations of the world and audience response, in their making of still and / or moving works.
+Investigates different points of view in the making of photographs and/or videos and/or digital images Generates images and ideas as representations / simulations in the making of photographs and / or videos and/or digital images.
+Develops different techniques suited to artistic intentions in the making of photographs and / or videos and/or digital images.
+Considers issues of occupational health and safety in the making of photographs and/or videos and / or digital works.
+Generates in their critical and historical practice ways to interpret and explain photography and / or video and / or digital works.
+Investigates the roles and relationships among the concepts of artist, work, world and audience in critical and historical investigations.
+Distinguishes between different points of view and offers interpretive accounts in critical and historical studies Explores ways in which histories, narratives and other accounts can be built to explain practices and interests in the fields of photography and / or video and / or digital imaging.
+Recognises how photography and / or video and / or digital imaging are used in various fields of cultural production.